(December 11, 2013)

 She was honored as the Social Worker of the Year by the National Association of Social Workers (NASW), North Louisiana, and has received the Dorothy Schenthal Leadership Award from the Shreveport Region of the NASW.

 Feldt is the next staff member to be spotlighted in our continuing series.
-She took time to correspond with External Relations and gave us a glimpse into her life.
+She took time to correspond with Marketing & Communication and gave us a glimpse into her life.

 1. Where did you grow up?